MehdiShahbazi/DQN-Frozenlake-Gymnasium/README.md

 Explore my solutions for various environments within the Gymnasium library, each presenting captivating challenges that showcase the exciting applications of deep reinforcement learning techniques.
 Some of these solved environments include:

 ###### Toy Text Environments:
-1. [Frozen Lake v1](https://github.com/MehdiShahbazi/DQN-Frozenlake-Gymnasium) &#8594; Solved with DQN algorithm
-2. [Cliff Walking v0](https://github.com/MehdiShahbazi/DQN-Cliff-Walking-Gymnasium) &#8594; Solved with DQN algorithm
+1. [Cliff Walking v0](https://github.com/MehdiShahbazi/DQN-Cliff-Walking-Gymnasium) &#8594; Solved with DQN algorithm